galsjel/RuneScape-317/README.md

     - Inverted or removed empty if statements

 - How can I be sure you didn't break anything?
     - I am very careful.
-In other words:you can't.
+In other words: you can't.

 - What does this have over other releases?
     - A release with cleaned up code and no refactoring/renaming.